mlichte2/adyen-python-online-payments/README.md

 ## Setup

 - ensure [uv](https://docs.astral.sh/uv/) is installed (can be found in MSC)
-- ensure python3.13 is installed (also found in MSC)

 - navigate, or create, the folder you'd like to install this integration
 - clone repo `git clone https://github.com/mlichte2/adyen-python-online-payments.git`